rust-lang/rust/src/doc/rustc-dev-guide/README.md

 and execute the following command in the root of the repository:

 ```
-> mdbook build
+> mdbook build --open
 ```

-The build files are found in the `book` directory.
+The build files are found in the `book/html` directory.

 ### Link Validations